divideandconquer/go-celery-api/README.md

 This repository requires the use of a rabbitmq / celery cluster.
 To set one up follow the directions for the [rabbitmq-cluster](https://github.com/turbine-web/rabbitmq-cluster) project.

-Once you have the SSL keys generated make sure to copy the `testca/cacert.pem` and the the client `key.pem` and client `cert.pem` files into this repo.
+Once you have the SSL keys generated make sure to copy the `testca/cacert.pem` and the client `key.pem` and `cert.pem` files into this repo.

 E.G.